DataBooster/PyWebApi/README.rst

     #.
 The first resultset of the stored procedure must be used to indicate the corresponding Power BI table name in Push Dataset for all subsequent resultsets,
-        and (optional) the Sequence Number for the corresponding table if you need to enable the **X-PowerBI-PushData-SequenceNumber** feature - a build-in mechanism to guarantee which rows have been successfully pushed.
+        and (optional) the Sequence Number for the corresponding table if you need to enable the **X-PowerBI-PushData-SequenceNumber** feature - a Power BI build-in mechanism to guarantee which rows have been successfully pushed.

         -   A string type column *(the column name does not matter)* is used to specify which table in the destination Power BI dataset to push the corresponding resultset to;
-        -   (optional) A numeric type column (column name does not matter) is used to specify the X-PowerBI-PushData-SequenceNumber for that table.
+        -   (optional) A numeric type column *(column name does not matter)* is used to specify the X-PowerBI-PushData-SequenceNumber for that table.

     #.
 Starting from the second resultset, every resultset is pushed to the corresponding table in the Power BI dataset.
         And all the column names (after applying `DbWebApi property-naming-convention <https://github.com/DataBooster/DbWebApi#property-naming-convention>`__) in the resultset match the column names in the destination table.